nuwang91/HackerNews/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.

-This is a pet project done to demonstrate the use hacker news API along with Angular Framework as fronend.
+This is a pet project done to demonstrate the use hacker news API along with Angular Framework as frontend.
 The code base only covered a scenario where news were read from a mobile device.

 Hacker News API - https://github.com/HackerNews/API